perkss/kotlin-kafka-and-kafka-streams-examples/kafka-reactive-producer-consumer/README.md

 # Kafka Reactive Producer Consumer Example

 ## Check the TestContainers Test
-To quickly run the application without any setup you just need a running Docker process.
+To quickly run the application without any setup.
 This test will fire up a Kafka Container, and then the topology as a spring boot application, push a message on the `lowercase-topic`, process it in the topology to uppercase and output it to the `uppercase-topic`